abbaszal/FederatedLearningNE/README.md

 ---

+* First Clone the Repository

+---

+## Reproducing Results

-## Datasets
+### 1. Datasets

-### 1. Spambase Dataset
+#### Spambase Dataset

 * Download the dataset from [UCI Spambase](https://archive.ics.uci.edu/static/public/94/spambase.zip).
 * Extract and place the data files into the `data/` directory.

-### 2. HuGaDB Dataset
+#### HuGaDB Dataset

 * The HuGaDB dataset should be preprocessed using the code available at https://github.com/thomasmarchioro3/FederatedForestsWithDP.
 Clone or copy the contents of the metadata directory from that repository into data/HuGaDB/, and ensure all files are placed correctly within the data/ directory structure.
 * The HuGaDB dataset is pre-partitioned for **18 clients**.

----

-## Reproducing Results

-### 1. Clone the Repository

 ### 2. Basic Federated Learning Experiments (Without Low-Quality Clients -LQCs-)